yasskin/coding-standards/README.md

 public bool IsActive => !( IsNeutralized || HasScored );
 ```

-Variables.
+Local Variables.
 Use Lower CamelCase, lower the first letter of variables then upper case for additional words.
 ```
 var highScore
 ```